-Identification and assessment

-Parents are asked to identify their daughter's first language and any additional languages when applying to the school.
+Identification and assessment Parents are asked to identify their daughter's first language and home language when applying to the school.
 This is taken into account during the assessment process.
-This information is then communicated to the pupil's class teacher and the Learning Support Co-ordinator.
+This information is then communicated to the pupil's class teacher and the Learning Support Co-ordinator and inputted onto SIMS.

-Recording, Monitoring and Reporting

-EAL information is updated on an annual basis by the Learning Support Co-ordinator and a register is kept.
+Recording, Monitoring and Reporting EAL information is updated on an annual basis by the Learning Support Co-ordinator and a register is kept.
 This information is shared with staff at the start of the academic year.

-The Learning Support co-ordinator and the Academic Assistant Head are monitor the progress of EAL pupils in the school.
+The Learning Support co-ordinator and the Academic Assistant Head monitor the progress of EAL pupils in the school.
 If there are concerns about a pupil, additional support may be put in place.

-EAL is a whole school responsibility and all staff have a role to play in supporting our pupils to access the full curriculum, reach their full potential and expand all pupils' language skills.
+EAL is a whole school responsibility and through Quality First Teaching, staff have a role to play in supporting our pupils to access the full curriculum, reach their full potential and expand all pupils' language skills.

+NB.
+Awaiting new EAL guidance from GDST September 2023

+Reviewed: September 2021

+Reviewed: September 2022

+Reviewed: September 2023 (Junior School Learning Needs Coordinator)

-Reviewed: September 2021 Reviewed: September 2022 Next review: September 2023
+Next review: September 2024